Shield-without-sword/.github/README.md

 Welcome to **Shield Without Sword**, where we charge into hackathons, coding sprints, and caffeine-fueled nights—without a sword, but with plenty of brainpower. 🧠⚡ We don’t just build projects; we *over-engineer* them for the fun of it.

-We’ve tackled some wild ideas, like managing wills (yes, seriously) and building AI-powered cattle trackers (don't ask).
-If it's web dev, and it's slightly unhinged, we’re probably into it.
+We’ve tackled some wild ideas, like managing wills (yes, seriously)
 ---

 ## 🛠️ **Who We Are**